Install the first Application Workspace Server

 Prerequisites

-Setting up an empty database prior to installing the Liquit Workspace Server for the first time is mandatory.
-If you choose to use an Azure SQL database and you want to configure it with an Azure account, you need to install locally the SQL Server Native Client, otherwise this authentication method will not work.
-See Microsoft documentation for installation information.
+Setting up an empty database prior to installing the Application Workspace Server for the first time is mandatory.
+If you choose to use an Azure SQL database and you want to configure Microsoft Entra ID (Azure AD) authentication for it, you need to install locally the SQL Server Native Client, otherwise this authentication method will not work.
+See Installing SQL Server Native Client and Configure and manage Microsoft Entra authentication with Azure SQL for more information.

-Note that Liquit Workspace Server is a web server and any existing services running on port 80 or 443 will cause conflicts.
+Note that Application Workspace Server is a web server and any existing services running on port 80 or 443 will cause conflicts.

-To guarantee that the web version and Launcher of the Liquit Workspace work properly, a certificate supplied by Liquit must be installed on the local PC.
+To guarantee that the web version and Application Workspace Launcher of the Application Workspace work properly, a certificate supplied by Recast Software must be installed on the local PC.
 See HTTPS (Webserver certificates) for more information.

-How to install the first Liquit Workspace Server
+How to install the first Application Workspace Server

 1. When you run the wizard, click Next in the first three windows.

-1. In the Service Account window, provide the credentials for the Liquit Workspace Server Service, which will be used for database connectivity and/or for securing access to the Content Store.
+1. In the Service Account window, provide the credentials for the Application Workspace Server Service, which will be used for database connectivity and/or for securing access to the Content Store.

 You can choose to use Windows Authentication or insert your credentials.

-If you provide custom logon account credentials, make sure that this account has the “Log on as a service” rights, as described in the Microsoft documentation.
+If you provide custom logon account credentials, make sure that this account has the “Log on as a service” rights, as described in the Microsoft documentation and it also has local admin rights on the server.

 1. Click Next.

-2. In the Setup Database window enter the database connectivity information which will be used by the Liquit Workspace Server Service.
+2. In the Setup Database window enter the database connectivity information which will be used by the Application Workspace Server Service.

 The following authentication methods are supported: